 Tacos were for chicken, beef or pork.
 I remember being hesitant to try it, but feeling relieved when I thought, “Hey, it’s not so bad.”
 Fast forward years, and now, fish tacos are one of my favorites!

-If there’s fish tacos on the menu, I pretty much always order them.
+If there are fish tacos on the menu, I pretty much always order them.
 Seafood belongs in tacos – shrimp, too!

-These Shrimp Tacos with Watermelon Pineapple Salsa are actually one of my quick go to meals.
+These shrimp tacos with pineapple slaw are actually one of my quick go to meals.
 It sounds extravagant, but it’s really quite easy and quick.
 Especially because I normally use frozen (pre-cooked) shrimp.
-So, all you have to do is heat it up, make the salsa, and you’re pretty much done.

-We topped our tacos with avocado and some more cilantro.
+We decided to top our tacos with avocado and some more cilantro.

 - 1 lb shrimp

 - ½ tsp chili powder

 - For the salsa:

 - 2 cups pineapple

 - 1 cup watermelon